mcba1n/polar-codes/README.md

 # Polar Codes in Python

-A library written in Python3 for **Polar Codes**, a capacity-achieving channel coding technique used in 5G.
-The library includes functions for **construction, encoding, decoding, and simulation** of polar codes.
-In addition, it supports **puncturing and shortening**.
+A library written in Python3 for Polar Codes, a capacity-achieving channel coding technique used in 5G.
+The library includes functions for construction, encoding, decoding, and simulation of polar codes.
+In addition, it supports puncturing and shortening.

 It provides:
  - non-systemic encoder and Successive Cancellation Decoder (SCD) for polar codes.